Programs + Resources

 Award of Merit

 The AOS Award of Merit is the highest, most prestigious honor one can receive from the American Otological Society.
 Recipients are selected by the past, past President of the AOS Council and a group of advisors.
-The granting of the award occurs at the annual AOS President’s reception & banquet.
+The award is presented at the annual meeting at the AOS President’s reception & banquet.

 Mentoring